barneydellar/SpaceTypes/README.md

 # SpaceTypes

-A C++ library for 3D points and vectors that are strongly typed on their coordinate space.
+This is a C++ library for 3D points and vectors that are strongly typed on their coordinate space.

 This library has only been tested using Visual Studio 2017 with C++17.
 The tests use Catch2.